|IDYE FABRIC DYE|

+Looking for a quick and easy way to restore the colour of your favourite leather shoes or boots?
+Then look no further!
+DYLON Leather Shoe Dye will even retain the natural finish of the leather.
 Don't you just wish that you could keep your Leather, Suede, or Nubuck shoes looking as good as new for longer?
-Have you found the perfect outfit but just cant find the right colour shoes to go with it?
 Perhaps the colour on your favourite pair of shoes is looking a little faded?
 Whatever the reason with DYLONs range of shoe dyes you can have your shoes, boots and accessories looking just the way you want.

 |WASH & DYES|